bihealth/kiosc-server/docs/source/introduction_development.rst

 Configuration
 -------------

-The configuration for the development instance is similar to the one `described for the production environment <introduction_installation_configuration>`__.
+The configuration for the development instance is similar to the one :ref:`described for the production environment <introduction_installation_configuration>`.
 However, the ``env.example`` in the kiosc-server repository is more geared towards development.